ivpel/vigilant-kit/README.md

 And much more!
 Check list of all available - [Actions](docs/actions.md)

-Also, CLI scripts included, to make your life easier!

-Use `vgl --help` to see all available commands.

 ## Extending Functionality
 If you need something that is not covered in this library, you still have access to all native `Selenium WebDriver` methods.
 You can create your own methods or use native `WebDriver` methods and share them on one browser session.